Yankees vs. Braves: Betting Trends, Records ATS, Home/Road Splits

 Yankees Betting Records & Stats

-- The Yankees have won in 15, or 38.5%, of the 39 contests they have been named as odds-on underdogs this year.
+- The Yankees have been underdogs in 40 games this season and have come away with the win 15 times (37.5%) in those contests.

-- New York has played as an underdog of +170 or more once this season and lost that game.
+- New York has played as an underdog of +170 or more twice this season and lost both games.

-- The moneyline set for this matchup implies the Yankees have a 37% chance of coming away with a victory in the contest.
+- The moneyline set for this matchup implies the Yankees have a 37% chance of walking away with the win.

-- New York and its opponents have hit the over in 54 of its 118 games with a total this season.
+- New York and its opponents have gone over the total this season in 54 of its 119 opportunities.

 - The Yankees have posted a record of 6-6-0 against the spread this season.